Improvement 1031 Exchange

 Compliance with Revenue Procedure 2000-37

-Improvement exchanges qualify under the same safe harbor as reverse exchanges — Revenue Procedure 2000-37.
+Improvement exchanges qualify under the same safe harbor as reverse exchanges, Revenue Procedure 2000-37.
 The EAT must hold title throughout the construction period.
 Only the value of the property plus improvements completed by day 180 counts toward the exchange.
-Any work completed after day 180 doesn’t count.
-We monitor the construction milestones and coordinate closing on day 180 to maximize the qualifying value.
+Work completed after day 180 does not count toward the like-kind value, and any shortfall becomes taxable boot.
+We monitor the construction milestones and coordinate the final title transfer on day 180 to keep the qualifying value as high as possible.
+Review the tax treatment with your CPA or tax advisor before structuring the exchange.

 Funding Construction Through the EAT

 Funding construction inside a 1031 exchange requires precise disbursement timing.
 Your exchange funds are held in a segregated account by the qualified intermediary.
-As the contractor invoices, we release payments through the EAT, which holds title to the replacement property.
-This keeps the structure compliant with the IRS prohibition on the exchanger having constructive receipt of the funds during the parking period.
+As the contractor invoices come in, we release payments through the EAT, which holds title to the replacement property.
+The structure keeps you from having constructive receipt of the funds during the parking period, which preserves the safe harbor under Revenue Procedure 2000-37.

 How It Works

-After the initial consultation, we map the full construction schedule against the 180-day deadline.
-You receive payment disbursement schedules, lien-release tracking, and progress reports tied to each construction milestone.
-At day 180, the EAT transfers the improved property to you, and your CPA receives the documentation needed for IRS Form 8824.
+After your first consultation, we map the construction schedule against the 180-day exchange period.
+You get a written timeline, payment disbursement schedule, lien-release tracking, and progress reports tied to each construction milestone.
+At the end of the parking period, the EAT transfers the improved property to you, and your CPA receives the documentation needed for IRS Form 8824.

 FAQ

-An Improvement 1031 Exchange (also called a Build-to-Suit or Construction Exchange) lets investors use 1031 exchange proceeds to fund construction or improvements on a replacement property during the 180-day exchange period.
-The Exchange Accommodation Titleholder (EAT) holds title to the replacement property while improvements are being completed, then transfers the improved property to the investor at the end of the exchange.
+An Improvement 1031 Exchange, also called a Build-to-Suit or Construction 1031 Exchange, lets you use exchange proceeds to fund construction or improvements on the replacement property during the 180-day exchange period.
+The Exchange Accommodation Titleholder (EAT) holds title while the work is being done, then transfers the improved property to you at the end of the exchange.

-Generally no — the IRS treats improvements made to property you already own as taxable income, not part of the like-kind exchange.
-The Improvement Exchange structure requires the replacement property to be held by the EAT (not you) during the construction period.
-If the property you want to improve is already in your name, it falls outside the safe harbor.
+Generally no. The IRS treats improvements made to property you already own as taxable income, not part of the like-kind exchange.
+The Improvement Exchange structure requires the replacement property to be held by the EAT during the construction period.
+If the property you want to improve is already in your name, it falls outside the safe harbor in Revenue Procedure 2000-37.
+Talk with your CPA or tax advisor before assuming the structure can be adapted to property you already control.

-Improvement Exchanges typically cost $7,000 to $12,000 in qualified intermediary and EAT fees — materially higher than a forward exchange because of the EAT structure, construction-period oversight, and additional closing coordination.
-Construction costs themselves are paid from your exchange funds and are separate from the QI/EAT fees.
+Improvement Exchanges typically cost $7,000 to $12,000 in qualified intermediary and EAT fees, higher than a forward exchange because of the EAT formation, the construction-period oversight, and the added coordination with lenders and contractors.
+Construction costs themselves are paid from your exchange funds and are separate from the QI and EAT fees.
+We provide a fixed quote at engagement.

 Only the value of the property plus improvements completed by day 180 counts toward the like-kind requirement.
-If construction is incomplete and the total value (land plus finished improvements) is less than the relinquished property’s sale price, the shortfall becomes taxable boot.
-Planning a realistic construction schedule before starting the exchange is critical.
+If construction runs long and the total value (land plus finished improvements) is less than the relinquished property’s sale price, the shortfall becomes taxable boot.
+Plan a realistic construction schedule before engaging, and contact Universal Pacific 1031 early so the contractor, lender, and title teams can be aligned to the deadline from day one.

-The Exchange Accommodation Titleholder is a separate legal entity (usually a single-member LLC formed by your qualified intermediary) that takes title to the replacement property during the construction period.
-The IRS requires this under Revenue Procedure 2000-37’s safe harbor because a taxpayer can’t both hold title and have improvements counted as part of a 1031 exchange.
+The Exchange Accommodation Titleholder is a single-member LLC, formed by your qualified intermediary, that takes title to the replacement property during the construction period.
+Universal Pacific 1031 forms and operates the EAT for you.
+The IRS requires the structure under the safe harbor in Revenue Procedure 2000-37 because a taxpayer can’t both hold title and have improvements counted as part of a 1031 exchange.